 One of the questions I get asked by my readers is, "What event planning schools do you recommend?"

 any specific educational requirements that you need to adhere to in order to succeed as a planner.
-Unlike many other industries, it doesn't matter what your degree is in, and there aren't any legitimate certifications that you can take as a beginner.
+Unlike many other industries, it doesn't matter what your degree is in, and for many people it's not necessary to have a degree at all.

 As the event planning industry grows increasingly competitive, event planning education and training are becoming increasingly more important.
 These days, employers don't have the time to train you on how plan events; so you must take it upon yourself to learn how to plan events before you even begin your job search.

 Many people believe that merely getting an "online certification" is enough to land them a job.
 It's very important to realize that you should take online courses for the purpose of learning events; not merely to have "resume material."
 It is going to be very, very difficult for you to break into the industry unless you have a solid understanding of the basics of event planning.

 However, you need to be cautious which course you choose, as most online courses are full of fluff and useless information.
 For more on this, be